dannyblaker/monitor-kickstarter-backers/README.md

 ## Troubleshooting

 - **Audio not working**: Ensure `espeak` is installed: `sudo apt install espeak -y`
 - **Fetching failures**: Verify your Kickstarter URL is correct and accessible.
-Make sure the sleep intervals are generous, such as 5 or 10 minutes.
+Make sure the sleep intervals are very generous and respectful of Kickstarter's servers, such as 5 or 10 minute intervals.
 - **Permission errors**: Make sure `run.sh` is executable: `chmod +x run.sh`